evanx/chronica/README.md

 ## Chronica Active - a microservice to monitor urls

-This is a lightweight solution for some quick monitoring of URLs.
+This is a simple solution for monitoring of URL status (200 or not).

-At a specified interval e.g. 45 seconds, we send an HTTP HEAD request and expect a 200 response.
+At a specified interval e.g. 45 seconds, we send an HTTP HEAD request to each URL.

 A single YAML configuration file is used.
 There is no database, and no history.

 Alerts are sent to specified email addresses and/or a Slack channel via your Slackbot.

 Pros:
-- minimal solution
-- built with Node
 - YAML configuration
 - Slack integration
+- built with Node

 Cons:
+- URL status monitoring only
 - no history
+- no fancy graphs

 ---
 <img src="http://evanx.github.io/images/chronica/chronica-slack.png" width="800" border="1"/>